-Most of these herbs grow well under full sun, with well-draining soil and similar acidic pH values to that of Basil.
+Most of these herbs grow under full sun, with well-draining soil and similar acidic pH values to that of Basil.

 3. Basil Companion Flowers

-And planting this duo is easy, as both prefer well-draining, slightly acidic soil and bloom under full sun.
+Likewise, both prefer well-draining, slightly acidic soil and bloom under full sun.

 However, keep a distance of 12 inches between the plants while sowing the seeds in early spring.